Vinothkumar3/threads_comm/README.md

 this project bulid technology and tools:

-Master Next.js 13.4 with Server Side Rendering and Typescript Learn MongoDB handling of complex schemas, multiple data population Create beautiful layouts with TailwindCSS
+Master Next.js 13.4 with Server Side Rendering and Typescript.
+Learn MongoDB handling of complex schemas, multiple data population.
+Create beautiful layouts with TailwindCSS.
-Use Clerk for authentication
+Use Clerk for authentication.
-Handle file uploads with UploadThing
+Handle file uploads with UploadThing.
-Explore Shadcn components
+Explore Shadcn components.
-Listen to real-time events with webhooks
+Listen to real-time events with webhooks.
-Understand middleware, API actions, and authorization Explore & integrate new Next.js layout route groups Validate data with Zod
+Understand middleware, API actions, and authorization.
+Explore & integrate new Next.js layout route groups.
+Validate data with Zod.
-Manage forms with react hook form
+Manage forms with react hook form.
-Create reusable components
+Create reusable components.
-Build a solid application architecture
+Build a solid application architecture.
 Deploy the application and more!